History of Brazil in Timeline

 In 2017, preserved native vegetation occupied 61% of the Brazilian territory, while agriculture occupied 8% and pastures 19.7%.

-According to a 2018 poll, 62% of the population said that corruption was Brazil's biggest problem.
+According to a 2018 poll, 62% of the Brazilian population identified corruption as the country's biggest problem.

 In 2018, Brazil was the 48th most visited country in the world, with 6.6 million tourists and revenues of 5.9 billion dollars.